ritikagr061/TubeTrend-Pro-Predicting-YouTube-Video-Popularity/README.md

 future.

-**Summary**:\
+## Why we are doing what we are doing??
-The thumbnail is the first thing that viewers see when they come across a video on YouTube, and it can have a significant impact on whether they click on the video or not.
+1.The thumbnail is the first thing that viewers see when they come across a video on YouTube, and it can have a significant impact on whether they click on the video or not.
 A visually appealing and attention-grabbing thumbnail can increase the likelihood of a viewer clicking on the video